sodascience/metasyn/docs/source/usage/quick_start.rst

 Saving and Loading the MetaFrame
 --------------------------------

-The MetaFrame can be saved to a .JSON file for future use.
+The MetaFrame can be saved to a JSON file for future use.

 .. code-block:: python